Key Points

 ————

-A lawsuit in the state of Texas is bringing a national issue to the forefront, as the Supreme Court is set to try a case involving an adult film industry association called the Free Speech Coalition and Texas law HB1181.
+A lawsuit in the state of Texas brought a national issue to the forefront, and the Supreme Court has now weighed in on a case involving an adult film industry association called the Free Speech Coalition and Texas law HB1181.
 This case is one of many that begs the question: how are we protecting underage users from harmful sexual content online?
-This outcome of this case will impact how age verification is handled and how online adult content will be categorized to better protect vulnerable underage users.
+The ruling has impacted how age verification is handled and how online adult content will be categorized to better protect vulnerable underage users.

 Free Speech Coalition v.
 Paxton: Details and background of the case

 The Free Speech Coalition v.
-Paxton's case involves two parties who are on opposing sides of enforcing a law that requires age verification to access sexual content online in Texas.
-The plaintiff in this case is the Free Speech Coalition, a non-profit and nonpartisan association for the adult film industry.
-The defendant is the state of Texas, represented by Ken Paxton, the state’s Attorney General.
+Paxton case involved two parties on opposing sides of enforcing a law that requires age verification to access sexual content online in Texas.
+The plaintiff in this case was the Free Speech Coalition, a non-profit and nonpartisan association for the adult film industry.
+The defendant was the state of Texas, represented by Ken Paxton, the state’s Attorney General.

-This case is highly debated due to several factors.
-Adult content is considered protected speech under the First Amendment, so the Texas law HB1181 may technically violate the Amendment by requiring age verification to access porn.
-The Supreme Court will decide if HB1181 is unconstitutional or not and could set a precedent in other states with similar laws.
+This case has been highly debated due to several factors.
+Adult content is considered protected speech under the First Amendment, so the some argued that the Texas law HB1181 may violate the Amendment by requiring age verification to access porn.
+The Supreme Court has now decided that HB1181 is NOT unconstitutional.

 HB1181 applies to any commercial entity that publishes or distributes material online with more than one-third of its content considered to be sexual and harmful to those under 18.
 Companies that do not comply with this law face significant fines.
 Texas has sued three major porn companies, including Pornhub, since this law came into effect.
 While one of these companies has come to an agreement to support age verification on its site, Pornhub decided to cease doing business in Texas completely.